-If this option is used several times, the following occurrences make no difference.
+If this option is used twice, the second will again disable crlf converting.

 -d/--data <data>

 (HTTP) Sends the specified data in a POST request to the HTTP server, in a way that can emulate as if a user has filled in a HTML form and pressed the submit button.
 Note that the data is sent exactly as specified with no extra processing (with all newlines cut off).
 The data is expected to be "url-encoded".
 This will cause curl to pass the data to the server using the content-type application/x-www-form-urlencoded.
 Compare to -F/--form.
 If this option is used more than once on the same command line, the data pieces specified will be merged together with a separating &-letter.
 Thus, using '-d name=daniel -d skill=lousy' would generate a post chunk that looks like 'name=daniel&skill=lousy'.